Quafadas/dedav4s/rawDocs/index.md

 (1 to 10).plotBarChart()
 ```
-A side effect should mean should see a browser window open, with this inside
+A side effect should open a browser window, with this inside
 ```scala mdoc:vegaplot
 val secondChart = (1 to 10).plotBarChart()
 ```
+If that worked, then you're ready to go!

 # Background Information
 This is a thin shim around [vega](https://vega.github.io/vega/) and [vega lite](https://vega.github.io/vega-lite/).
 It is aimed at repl, interactive environments and exploratory analysis